 Our company has its own certified specialists who will carry out installation supervision and commissioning of the delivered equipment, as well as further guarantee and post-guarantee maintenance of industrial oil purification equipment.
 They will also provide necessary training and guidance for the customer’s personnel.

-Industrial oils make 30% of the total number of oils produced from petroleum and used for lubrication of various operating mechanisms in industrial equipment (machine tools, reduction gears, draw-works, etc.).
+Industrial oils make 30% of the total number of oils used for lubrication of various operating mechanisms in industrial equipment (machine tools, reduction gears, draw-works, etc.).
 There are 3 groups of industrial oils:

 Industrial oils (of general application) are employed to lubricate equipment units and components.
 Distillate oils are used for hydraulic systems, machine tools, presses and automatic lines.
 A mixture thereof with residual oil can also be used.
 It derives from sulfur crude and low sulfur oil as a result of solvent refining or low sulfur oil after acid-base purification.
 Industrial oils are polluted with mechanical impurities while in operation of the equipment, in case of incorrect storage and improper transportation.
 Oil gets particularly polluted due to unsatisfactory washing of the lube oil system after installation or repair, as well as filling or draining of the lube oil system in the absence of the oil stations.